gem/oq-engine/doc/user-guide/extras/faq.rst

 how do I plot/analyze/postprocess the results of a calculation?
 ***************************************************************

 The official way to plot the result of a calculation is to use the `QGIS plugin <https://plugins.qgis.org/plugins/svir/>`_.
+There is also a command `oq plot` included with the engine distribution with some capabilities, please run

+$ oq plot examples

+to get the full list of available plots.

-However you may want a kind of plot which is not available in the plugin, or you may want to batch-produce hundreds of plots, or you may want to plot the results of a postprocessing operation.
+However you may want a kind of plot which is not available, or you may want to batch-produce hundreds of plots, or you may want to plot the results of a postprocessing operation.
 In such cases you need to use the extract API and to write your own plotting/postprocessing code.

 .. _faq-risk: